End of Carthage

 Marius defeated these two tribes in 102 and in 101, thus consolidating the Roman rule over

-southern France: today's Provence, the region between Nice and Marseilles, owes its
+Southern France: today's Provence, the region between Nice and Arles, owes its

 name to Provincia the Latin word by which the Romans designated their